 - (2) Requirement for an environmental monitor (EM).
-Depending upon the total acreage of the solar PV system, any system occupying more than ten (10) acres in lot/parcel area shall have an environmental monitor (EM) retained by the solar PV system operator(s) to oversee the construction, follow-up monitoring of the solar PV system, decommissioning of the system and restoration of the agricultural field(s) to their original state, to the extent practical.
+Depending upon the total acreage of the solar PV system, any system occupying ten (10) or more than ten (10) acres in lot/parcel area total shall have an environmental monitor (EM) retained by the solar PV system operator(s) to oversee the construction, follow-up monitoring of the solar PV system, decommissioning of the system and restoration of the agricultural field(s) to their original state, to the extent practical.
 The EM is to be on site whenever construction, decommissioning or restoration work is occurring on the Class 1 through 4 Soils; and his/her work is to be coordinated with staff at the Ontario County Soil and Water Conservation District, the New York State Department of Agriculture and Markets, and the Town Code Enforcement Officer and other Town Officials.
 Said work is to be based upon a schedule for inspections during each of the above referenced phases to assure the soils are being protected to the greatest extent possible. - (3) Solar PV system(s) located upon more than one (1) lot.
 In the event a solar PV system is to be located upon more than one lot/parcel then the total acreage involved as part of such system is to be based upon the overall acreage of the system and not its individual pieces of land. - (4) Requirement for an EM on more than one (1) lot.
-Where a solar PV system is located upon more than one lot/parcel then each lot/parcel may have its' own EM.
+Where a large scale solar PV system is located upon more than one lot/parcel then each lot/parcel may have its' own EM.
 Where there is more than one EM associated with a solar PV system, then it shall be the responsibility of the system's operator to coordinate the duties and responsibilities of each EM with the State, County and Town Officials referenced above in § 165-85.
 F. (b). - (5) Security fence.
 Each solar PV system site is to be completely enclosed by security fence having a minimum number of gates and a height not to exceed eight (8) feet above existing ground elevation.
 Said security fence shall also display the project's contact information sign and safety warning signs to be spaced around the perimeter of the site.
 Any security fence enclosure shall not unnecessarily interfere with or impede watering systems associated with rotational grazing systems of an established agricultural operation.
 In addition, such security enclosure shall not create an excessive and unnecessary reduction in the amount of acreage remaining for farmland operations.
 Design details for the proposed fence are to be shown on the site plan drawings; and photographs showing the perimeter of the installed fence are to be filed in the Town Development Office.
 Public information sign and warning signs shall be provided on a security fence as further regulated in § 165.85.
 N. below.
-The site plan drawings shall identify the locations, size and number(s) of such signage. - (6) Visual simulation site photos.
-Every application for a proposed large-scale ground-mounted solar PV system on the site shall include photo simulations of the proposed
+The site plan drawings shall identify the locations, size and number(s) of such signage.